Some attractions subject to closure or limited entrance due to COVID-19. Please check before visiting.

 One of the most convenient ways to travel between cities in Korea is by train.
-Bus schedules can vary depending on traffic, but that is hardly the case for the railroad, allowing passengers to make more exact travel plans and move to destinations on time.
+Bus schedules can vary depending on traffic, but that is hardly the case for the railroad, allowing passengers to make accurate travel plans and move to destinations on time.

-For an affordable vacation traveling around Korea, the KORAIL Pass, an exclusive railway pass for foreign visitors, allows unlimited use of all trains, including KTX express trains, for a certain number of days (please visit www.letskorail.com for more information).
+For an affordable travel around Korea, tourists can consider buying the KORAIL Pass, an exclusive railway pass for foreigners that allows unlimited use of all trains, including the KTX, for a selected number of days.

 Major Train Stations in Seoul

 One of the most important railway stations in Seoul, Seoul Station is the starting point of the Gyeongbu Line, a double-track line that connects Seoul to Busan.
 Major stations on the Gyeongbu Line include Daejeon, Dongdaegu, Singyeongju, and Busan Station.
 Many other rail lines also start from Seoul Station, including the Jeolla∙Honam Line, with stops in Jeonju, Gwangju, Mokpo, and Yeosu.

 - Address: 405, Hangang-daero, Yongsan-gu, Seoul (서울특별시 용산구 한강대로 405)

 Yongsan Station is the start of the Honam Line, a double-track line that runs from Seoul to Mokpo.
 Major stations on the Jeolla∙Honam Line are Nonsan, Gwangju-Songjeong, Mokpo, and Iksan Stations.
 Travelers can also access the Gyeongbu Line from Yongsan Station.